-The majority of people with eating disorders tend to be distressed with concerns of feeling overweight or physically unattractive.
-Eating disorders have to do with food, weight, vanity, or willpower, but its seriousness consist in that it represents a potential threat to life and to mental health.
-The majority of eating disorders occur when a person has a negative or distorted self-image, thoughts, and emotions related to the body or persistent erroneous ideas about weight and appearance.
+Most people with eating disorders are often troubled with concerns of appearing overweight or unactively attractive.
+Eating disorders have to do with food, weight, vanity or willpower, but their severity potentially endangers life and mental health.
+Most eating disorders occur when a person has distortions in thoughts and emotions related to the image of their body or misconceptions persistent with weight and appearance.
 This disorder is more common in women than in men.
-The average age of onset in the disorder is between 18-20 years of age.
-Anxiety, irritability, or substance abuse problems often accompany this disorder.
+The average age of onset in the disorder is between the ages of 18-20.
+This disorder is sometimes accompanied by anxiety, irritability or substance abuse problems.
 A person with an eating disorder can go through a wide range of physical and psychological health problems.
-Eating disorders frequently combine with depression, anxiety, and substance use.
-Serious consequences to health include severe malnutrition, brain death, and heart or kidney failure.
+Eating disorders often occur combined with depression, anxiety and substance use.
+Serious health consequences include severe malnutrition, brain death and heart or kidney failure.

 Symptoms of an eating disorder: